vgatherps/beautiful-jekyll/_posts/2020-03-17-discriminant.md

 title: Rapidly Distinguishing Between Variable-Layout Messages Using SIMD
 ---

-Some years ago, at a now-defunct company, I wrote a nifty SIMD scanner to quickly discover "interesting" fields in a variable layout message format.
+Some years ago, at a now-defunct company, I wrote a nifty SIMD scanner to quickly discover "interesting" fields in a complex message format.
-After getting the parse times below a microsecond, I considered my work finished and moved on.
+After getting the parse time around a microsecond, I considered my work finished and moved on.

-Thinking back, I realized most of these messages probably came in some subset of fixed layouts.
+Thinking back, I realized most of these messages probably came in some set of fixed layouts instead of being truly dynamic.
-Instead of scanning the whole message, it should be possible to check for a given layout by examining a small subset of bytes.
+Instead of searching the whole message for individual entries, it should be possible to check for a given layout by examining a small subset of bytes.
 Using SIMD would then allow one to check an entire group of layouts in one go.

 The full code can be found [here](https://github.com/vgatherps/discriminant)